0x00wolf/red-team-cookbook/hacking-SNES/readme.md

-# Hacking the SNES Stack for Fun and (in-game) Profit
+# Hacking The SNES Stack For Fun And (in-game) Profit

 ![Shadowrun for SNES hacked](./imgs/hackgam.png)